sjhloco/ip_auto_lab/build_fabric/README.md

 ## Running playbook

 The playbook can be run with any number of the following tags.
-The device configuration is applied using NAPLAM with the change differences always saved to file (in *diff*) and optionally printed to screen.\
+The device configuration is applied using NAPLAM with the change differences always saved to file (in */device_configs/diff*) and optionally printed to screen.\
 Naplalm *commit_changes* is set to true meaning that Anisible *check-mode* is used for dry-runs.

 **--pre_val**             Checks var_file contents are valid and conform to script rules (network_size, address format, etc)\
 **--dir**                    Deletes and recreates the file struture to save configs, diffs and reports

 **--bse**                 Generates the base configuration snippet and saves it to file\
 **--fbc**                    Generates the fabric configuration snippet and saves it to file\
 **--bse_fbc**          Generates the base and fabric config snippets and joins them together\

 **--cfg**                  Apply the configuration to devices (diffs are saved to file)\